Statistics at a Glance

 Based on data from SEER 18 2011–2017.
 Gray figures represent those who have died from diffuse large B-cell lymphoma.
 Green figures represent those who have survived 5 years or more.

 SEER 18 2011–2017

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
-The earlier diffuse large B-cell lymphoma is caught, the better chance a person has of surviving five years after being diagnosed.
-For diffuse large B-cell lymphoma, 24.8% are diagnosed at stage I. The 5-year survival for stage I diffuse large B-cell lymphoma is 73.1%.
+For diffuse large B-cell lymphoma, 23.8% are diagnosed at stage I. The 5-year relative survival for stage I diffuse large B-cell lymphoma is 73.6%.

 |Stage||Percent of Cases||5-Year Relative Survival|

 Involving Mulitple Regions

 SEER 18 2011–2017, All Races, Both Sexes by Ann Arbor Stage